Product May Have Been Discontinued

 Precise Naturals Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Precise Naturals Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Precise Naturals Grain Free product line includes 2 dry dog foods.

 Precise Naturals Grain Free Chicken Formula was selected to represent both products in the line for this review.